rust-lang/book/src/ch20-02-multithreaded.md

 We’ll implement this behavior by introducing a new data structure between the `ThreadPool` and the threads that will manage this new behavior.
-We’ll call this data structure `Worker`, which is a common term in pooling implementations.
-Think of people working in the kitchen at a restaurant: the workers wait until orders come in from customers, and then they’re responsible for taking those orders and filling them.
+We’ll call this data structure *Worker*, which is a common term in pooling implementations.
+The Worker picks up code that needs to be run and runs the code in the Worker’s thread.
+Think of people working in the kitchen at a
+restaurant: the workers wait until orders come in from customers, and then they’re responsible for taking those orders and filling them.

 Instead of storing a vector of `JoinHandle<()>` instances in the thread pool, we’ll store instances of the `Worker` struct.
 Each `Worker` will store a single